Louisville Bankruptcy Attorney

 How they extend the Statute of Limitations for 60 years

 If someone sues within those 15, 10, or 6 years, the plaintiff will often obtain a judgment.
 At that point, a judgment can collect for another 15 years, be renewed for another 15, and yet another 15 years.
 Refer to Ky.
 Rev. Stat. § 413.090.
-And that is how you can get a 60-year statute of limitations!
+And that is how a debt collector can collect 60-years later after he obtains a judgment.
+The statute of limitations can be renewed over and over again by payments on a debt, admissions of the debt or by renewing judgments!

 The ability to collect for a contract and renew a judgment over and over for debt collection is why bankruptcy is so important as an option.
 In most states, if debt collection agencies file a judgment lien against your property, you have to file a bankruptcy to strip the lien or pay it if you wish to sell the personal property.
 The contract you have with the bank which requires you to pay them is normally not negotiable.
 It is just a normal contract collectible with a 15 or 10 years statute of limitation.
 Refer to Ky.
 Rev. Stat. § 430.120(7) for checks.